junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "I'm just gonna give her a small gift and bring her home."
 Dean looks over his shoulder, waving the Black Grimoire in his hand.

 At that, Cas squints, starts to rise from his chair.
 "Wait, that's a powerful magic book."
-His face turns serious and concerning, stepping closer, pinning Dean in the eyes.
+His face turns serious and concerned, stepping closer, pinning Dean in the eyes.
 "Dean, did she specifically ask for this book, like by name?"

 "Yeah!"
 Dean answers cheerfully.
 "Don't you think it's kinda like cosmic fate?
 What she wants, I just happen to actually have it?
 Just like..."
 He waves his hands over the head, gesturing a brain explosion.